Biden administration holding its first onshore oil sales

 Associated Press

 The online auctions start Wednesday and conclude Thursday.
-About 200 square miles of federal lands were offered for lease in nine western states.
+About 200 square miles (518 square kilometers) of federal lands were offered for lease in eight western states.
 Most of the parcels are in Wyoming.

 The sales come as federal officials try to balance efforts to fight climate change against pressure to bring down high gas prices.